 - Going to a spin class or two to kick off my training

-Over the next few weeks I will be putting together a detailed training plan and setting some short term goals to meet.
+Over the next few weeks, I will be putting together a detailed training plan and set some short term goals to meet.
 I struggled this morning in spin so I have a lot of work to do and it’s only 15 weeks away!

 I intend on updating this blog with my training progress and ultimately share the details of my successful ride.
 Wish me luck.